Good Leaders Have a Limp

 However, I have noticed another trait among the most remarkable leaders I have met.
 They carry a limp.

 What’s a limp?
-A limp is a scar that comes from getting in the ring with God.
+It’s a scar that comes from getting in the ring with God.
 A limp is the spiritual, emotional, mental, and even physical (at times) recognition that we are not the supreme agent of life.
-The faster I can learn that I don’t know all, can’t do all, and am not completely the person I need to be… the better.
+The faster I can learn that I don’t know all, can’t do all, and am not completely the person I need to be…the better.
 Have you gone through a moment or a season where you realized, as Jacob did, that you do not have the amount of control that you thought you did?
+I’ve learned it but seem to keep forgetting (case in point, my recent bad day).

 Wrestling with God